Seasonal Flu Vaccination

 What is flu?

 Flu is an acute respiratory illness caused by infection with an influenza virus.
-Flu is usually self limiting and recovery takes 2-7 days, but it can be a severe illness in the elderly or those with chronic diseases such as respiratory illness like cystic fibrosis or asthma, chronic heart disease, diabetes, or chronic liver and kidney diseases.
+Flu is usually self limiting and recovery takes 2-7 days, but it can be a severe illness in the elderly or those with chronic diseases such as respiratory illnesses like cystic fibrosis or asthma, chronic heart disease, diabetes, or chronic liver and kidney diseases.

 Influenza is spread by coughing or sneezing and is very contagious.
 Symptoms include a high fever, sore throat, dry cough, aches and pains in the limbs and headache.
 Sometimes nausea and vomiting may occur.